David Resseguie

 Recommended reading: In a Pit with at Lion on a Snowy Day

-David Resseguie is a member of the Computational Sciences and Engineering Division at Oak Ridge National Laboratory.
-He has worked with ORNL since 2000 designing and implementing multiple large-scale computer systems for the Department of Homeland Security, Department of Defense, and other Federal Agencies.
+Previously I was a member of the Computational Sciences and Engineering Division at Oak Ridge National Laboratory.
+I worked with ORNL between 2000-2015 designing and implementing multiple computer systems and applications for the Department of Homeland Security, Department of Defense, and other Federal Agencies.
+I led an ORNL STEM education effort, with a goal of using the lab's research to inspire the next generation of scientists and researchers.